Greenville-Pickens Area Transportation Study (GPATS)

 The Study Team is a technical committee that includes planners, engineers, public works staff, city and county representatives, the South Carolina Department of Transportation (SCDOT), the Federal Highway Administration (FHWA), the Appalachian Council of Governments (ACOG), Greenlink/Greenville Transit Authority, and Clemson Area Transit.
 The Study Team reviews projects and proposals and makes recommendations to the Policy Coordinating Committee.
 See the Study Team members here.

-GPATS currently has three staff members: Keith Brockington, AICP, Transportation Planning Manager; Asangwua Ikein, Transit Planner/Grants Manager; and Brennan Hansley, Transportation Planner.
+GPATS currently has four staff members: Keith Brockington, AICP, Transportation Planning Manager; Asangwua Ikein, AICP, Transit Planner/Grants Manager; Brennan Groel, AICP, Transportation Planner; and Denise Montgomery, Administrative Assistant.
 See the staff here.

 What does GPATS do?